-prv 0x0400
+PRV 0x0400

 Lit when the server signature is verified using the public key and identity credentials.
-Also called the proventic bit elsewhere in this document.
+Also called the proventic bit elsewhere in this memo.
 When lit, signed values in subsequent messages are presumed proventic, but not necessarily time-synchronized.